 Vitamin C is a powerful antioxidant and in a clinical pilot study that reported for oral vitamin c if taken immediately upon feeling the tingling sensation may prevent an outbreak and taking vitamin during the initial outbreak it may reduce the severity.
 (5) Setting a goal of including more fruits and vegetables into your diet will increase the amount of vitamin C you are eating and also offer a host of other health benefits.

-If you’re curious which vitamins may be most beneficial for your specific health needs, take the Persona Assessment for a personalized vitamin regimen that’s optimal for your unique wellness goals and needs.
+If you’re curious about which vitamins may be most beneficial for your specific health needs, take the Persona Assessment for a personalized vitamin regimen that’s optimal for your unique wellness goals and needs.